shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 This article will give a brief introduction to what Burp Suite is and the tools offered by BurpSuite.
 If you are a complete beginner in Web Application Pentest/Web App Hacking/Bug Bounty, we would recommend you to just read through without thinking too much about any term.

 ## What is Burp Suite?
-Burp Suite is a application which consists of a set of tools used for penetration testing of web applications.
-It is developed by the company called Portswigger.
+Burp Suite is an application that consists of a set of tools used for penetration testing of web applications.
+It is developed by a company called Portswigger.
-Burp Suite aims to be an all in one set of tools and its capabilities can be enhanced by installing add-ons that are called BApps.
+Burp Suite aims to be an all-in-one set of tools and its capabilities can be enhanced by installing add-ons that are called BApps.
 Burp Suite is available in three versions, that are:
 1. Community edition.
 2. Professional edition.